Vegetarian finch: Range and habitat

-Endemic to the Galápagos, the vegetarian finch is found on eight islands: San Cristóbal, Santa Cruz, Floreana, Isabela, Marchena, Santiago, Pinta and Fernandina.
-Although it was previously found on Pinzón and Santa Fé, the species is now extirpated from both islands.
+Endemic to the Galápagos, the vegetarian finch is found on seven islands: San Cristóbal, Santa Cruz, Isabela, Marchena, Santiago, Pinta and Fernandina.
 It is found from 0 to 500 m above sea level.
 Although it is most common in montane evergreen forest, particularly the transition zone, its range also extends up into the humid zone and down into the arid zone.
+Although the vegetarian finch was previously found on Pinzón, Santa Fé, and Floreana, the species is now extirpated from these islands.
+On Floreana, the species was rarely observed in the second half of the 20th century, with the last reported sightings of single individuals in the agricultural zone in 2004 and at Cerro Pajas in 2008.

 Behavior

 Breeding

 Little is known about the breeding ecology of this species.
 It breeds primarily in the wet season, building a grassy domed nest with a side entrance.
 Courtship feeding is known to occur throughout courtship and incubation, with some pairs passing food items back and forth several times.

 Feeding

 The vegetarian finch is largely a plant-eater.
 It feeds primarily on buds, leaves, flowers and fruit, and will strip the bark off twigs to get to the cambium and phloem which lies underneath.
 Although it forages mainly in trees, it will descend to the ground to search for fallen fruits and young plant shoots.
 It also occasionally eats caterpillars.
 It feeds primarily at mid-levels, in what has been described as a "rather leisurely" manner.
 Because its principal food items are soft, the vegetarian finch has a beak morphology unlike those of Darwin's finches which specialize on hard seeds.
 Described as "parrot-like", the beak is small and stout, with a steep profile and a strong curve in the upper mandible.
 Its primary function is food manipulation at the tip, rather than seed crushing at the base.
 The vegetarian finch has a disproportionately large gizzard for its size, as well as a long intestine and a disproportionately small heart.
 These allow it to process the "relatively indigestible" leaves and buds that make up a large proportion of its diet.